suncoast-devs/handbook/meta/lecture-notes-project/notes/IntotoJavascriptAL.md

 const fullName = firstName + " " + lastName;```

 The "fullName" has a space in the middle because we want a space in between the names.
 Javascript is very literal, and if we didn't have this space fullName would equal SherlockHolmes.

-The "fullName" example shows that we can add variables together.
+This example shows that we can add variables together.
 Make sure you are aware of the types of variable you are adding together; you may get an error, like "NaN".
 "NaN" is not a number.
 JavaScript is trying, but the calculation you asked for doesn't return a number.

 Remember: It is ok to change variables and it is okay to use "const" - it just depends on what you need for your data.
 But once you declare a "const" you cannot change its value.

-If you are adding thing together, these three lines of code are functionally the same (42:03):
+If you are adding things together, these three lines of code are functionally the same (42:03):

 ```time = time + 1